netanoir/free-jazz/readme.md

 written by [neta bomani](https://netabomani.com)

 <!-- A one sentence description of the project or assignment -->
-this web zine is a synthesis of notes from fred moten's free jazz class a NYU.
+this web zine is a synthesis of notes from fred moten's free jazz class a new york university.
 View online [here](https://netanoir-free-jazz.glitch.me/).

 <!-- It is essential to describe how to set up your project -->